-PAUL MITCHELL THE SCHOOL may terminate a student's enrollment for immoral and/or improper conduct, receiving seven (7) coaching sessions, failing to comply with educational requirements, and/ or the terms as agreed upon within the enrollment contract.
+Paul Mitchell The School Santa Barbara may terminate a student's enrollment for immoral and/ or improper conduct, receiving seven (7) coaching sessions, failing to comply with educational requirements, and/ or the terms as agreed upon within the enrollment contract.
 For more information refer to the school Future Professional Advisory.
-The student will be charged an administrative termination fee of \$100.00.
+The student will be charged an administrative fee of \$100.00.